 TODAY - Today in History

 Now you’re ready to connect to the telephones in the rest of the world.
-If you live in the U.S., the easiest way (at least for now) is to set up a free Google Voice account.
-Google has threatened to shut this down but as this is written, it still works.
+If you live in the U.S., the easiest way (at least for now) is to use an existing (free) Google Voice account.
+Google has threatened to shut this down but as this is written, it still works with previously set up Google Voice accounts.
 The more desirable long-term solution is to choose several SIP providers and set up redundant trunks for your incoming and outbound calls.
 The PIAF Forum includes dozens of recommendations to get you started.

 Configuring Google Voice